9 Causes of Estrogen Dominance and What to Do About It

 9. Chronic Stress

-When you’re chronically stressed (as so many of us are), your body begins to use the sex hormone progesterone to make cortisol.18 Low levels of progesterone lead to estrogen dominant.
+When you’re chronically stressed (as so many of us are), your body begins to use the sex hormone progesterone to make cortisol.18 Low levels of progesterone lead to estrogen dominance.

 How to Clear Your Body of Excess Estrogens